oracle-livelabs/adb/shared/adb-real-time-spm/provision-atp/provision-atp.md

 ## Introduction

 This workshop walks you through the steps to get started using the Oracle Autonomous Database.
-For this workshop we're going to use an  **Autonomous Database optimized for Transactin (ATP)**.
+For this workshop we're going to use an  **Autonomous Database Optimized for Transaction Processing (ATP)**.
 You will provision a new database in just a few minutes.
+Real-time SPM was introduced in Oracle Database 23ai, but it was backported to Oracle _Autonomous_ Database 19c, so it is available in this version, too.

 Oracle Autonomous Databases have the following characteristics: